MahmoodSpewAfsh/Clique-Problems/README.md

-# Largest Clique Problem Using Quantum Annealing
+# Clique and Largest Clique Problem Using Quantum Annealing

 ## Overview